-Figure 56: A sketch that appeared in several planning policy documents for Kensington Market in the 1970s, including Official Plan Proposals (1978).
+Figure 56: A sketch that appeared in several planning policy documents for Kensington Market in the 1970s.

 6.7 Additions and Massing

 Additions refer to any new construction on a property that increases the volume (massing) of the pre-existing building on that property.
 This may result in an increase to the building's gross floor area, or height, but not necessarily so.